Avvo: Browne v. Avvo

 A lawsuit was filed on June 14, 2007, nine days after Avvo's launch, by Seattle attorneys, John Henry Browne and Alan Wenokur.
 The suit alleged that Avvo's rating system made false claims of being factual and was therefore deceptive and libelous and violated the Washington Consumer Protection Act.

 United States District Court Judge Robert Lasnik ruled that the rating system was only an opinion and was thus protected by the First Amendment right of free speech.
 The judge wrote, "Neither the nature of the information provided nor the language used on the Web site would lead a reasonable person to believe that the ratings are a statement of actual fact."

 After the ruling, an editorial in The Wall Street Journal endorsed the website for providing "at least some measure of transparency" of the legal profession.

 New Jersey

 The New Jersey State Bar Association sent an inquiry to the Advisory Committee on Professional Ethics asking if New Jersey attorneys may participate in certain online, non-lawyer, corporately owned services specifically naming Avvo and other online services.
 As a result of that inquiry, the Advisory Committee on Professional Ethics, Committee on Attorney Advertising, and Committee on the Unauthorized Practice of Law issued a joint opinion.
 The joint opinion stated that New Jersey attorneys may not participate in Avvo Legal services as it is against the rule of professional conduct.

 Doctor directory

-The doctor directory launched on November 1, 2010.
-Avvo's health business was sold to HealthTap on November 29, 2012.
+Avvo's doctor directory launched in 2010.
+Avvo's health business was sold to HealthTap in 2012.

 Security incidents

-In 2022 evidence appeared that Avvo.com had suffered a breach, exposing the email addresses of 4 million accounts.
+In 2022, evidence appeared that Avvo had suffered a data breach, exposing the email addresses of four million accounts.